 Before coming to Agnes Scott, she was the Nannerl O. Keohane Director of the Kenan Institute for Ethics and an associate professor of the practice of political science and philosophy at Duke University.
 As the founding director of the Kenan Institute for Ethics, Dr. Kiss helped to build a university-wide initiative to support the study and teaching of ethics and to promote moral reflection and commitment in personal, professional, community and civic life.
 Previously she taught at Princeton University, Randolph-Macon College and Deep Springs College.

-Dr. Kiss was inducted into the 2011 YWCA of Greater Atlanta Academy of Women Achievers and was named one of the 2009 Women of Excellence by Business to Business magazine.
+A 2016 recipient of a POW!
+Award honoring purposeful women from Womenetics, Dr. Kiss received the Dress for Success Champion for Success award in 2015.
+She also received a Legacy Award from Big Brothers Big Sisters of Metro Atlanta in September 2013, was inducted into the 2011 YWCA of Greater Atlanta Academy of Women Achievers and was named one of the 2009 Women of Excellence by Business to Business magazine.
 She received the Davidson College Distinguished Alumni Award for 2008 and was named as one of the Women of Distinction for 2006-2007 by the Girl Scout Council of Northwest Georgia.
-She has served as vice chair of the Board of Trustees of Davidson College as well as on the board of the Center for Academic Integrity.

 Her husband, Jeff Holzgrefe, is an academic whose focus is international relations and ethics.
-Mr. Holzgrefe has taught at Agnes Scott College, Emory, Duke, Princeton and St. Andrew's universities and served as visiting scholar at Harvard and Melbourne universities.
+He has taught at Agnes Scott College and Emory, Duke, Princeton and St. Andrew's universities and served as visiting scholar at Harvard and Melbourne universities.
 He co-edited Humanitarian Intervention: Ethical, Legal and Political Dilemmas (Cambridge University Press 2003).
 A native of Australia, Mr. Holzgrefe was educated at Monash University in Melbourne and Balliol College, Oxford.